Learning Outcomes for Mathematics Courses

 • Recognize the relationship between the confidence interval estimation and tests of hypothesis,

-• Understand, apply and examine the goodness-of-fit test, test for independence, and homogeneity,
+• Understand, apply and examine the goodness-of-fit test, test for independence, homogeneity, and several proportions,

 • Recognize the basic concepts of simple linear regression and correlation, and

-• Recognize the concept of the analysis-of-variance technique and the strategy of experimental design.
+• Recognize the concept of the analysis-of-variance technique.

 Math 366 - Upon successful completion of Math 366 - Mathematical Foundations of Actuarial Science, a student will be able to use and apply the following concepts in a risk management context: